ori-drs/field_local_planner/README.md

 ## Citing
 If you use this repository in academic work, please cite:

-> M. Mattamala, N. Chebrolu and M. Fallon, "An Efficient Locally Reactive Controller for Safe Navigation in Visual Teach and Repeat Missions," in IEEE Robotics and Automation Letters, vol. 7, no. 2, pp. 2353-2360, April 2022, doi: 10.1109/LRA.2022.3143196.
+> M. Mattamala, N. Chebrolu and M. Fallon, "An Efficient Locally Reactive Controller for Safe Navigation in Visual Teach and Repeat Missions," IEEE Robotics and Automation Letters, vol. 7, no. 2, pp. 2353-2360, April 2022, doi: 10.1109/LRA.2022.3143196.

 ```bibtex